 Ares Management maintains a \$200 million real estate debt warehouse investment vehicle that holds Ares Management originated real estate loans, which are made available for purchase by other investment vehicles, including, us and other Ares managed investment vehicles.
 We are not obligated to purchase any loans originated by the warehouse investment vehicle.
 Loans purchased by our Company from the warehouse investment vehicle are purchased at fair value as determined by an independent third-party valuation expert and are subject to approval by a majority of our independent directors.
-From time to time we co-invest with other Ares managed investment vehicles with respect to any loans originated by the warehouse investment vehicle, including by means of splitting investments, participating in investments or other means of syndication of investments.
-Our investment in such co-investment vehicles.
-Although our Manager will approve the purchase or co-investment of any warehouse investment loans only on terms, including the consideration to be paid, that are determined by our Manager in good faith to be appropriate for us, it is possible that the interests of Ares Management could be in conflict with ours and the interests of our stockholders.
-Our opportunity to purchase or co-invest in loans from such vehicle may be on different and potentially less favorable economic terms than other Ares managed vehicles if our Manager deems such purchase or co-investment as being otherwise in our best interests.
-For additional detail on the purchase or co-investment of such loans see the discussion of related party transactions set forth in Note 14 to our financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021.
+Although our Manager will approve the purchase of such loans only on terms, including the consideration to be paid, that are determined by our Manager in good faith to be appropriate for us, it is possible that the interests of Ares Management could be in conflict with ours and the interests of our stockholders.
+Our opportunity to purchase loans from such vehicle may be on different and potentially less favorable economic terms than other Ares managed vehicles if our Manager deems such purchase as being otherwise in our best interests.
+For additional detail on the purchase of such loans see the discussion of related party transactions set forth in Note 11 to our financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020.